 Patrick Demarchelier is one of the world's most coveted fashion photographers.
 He has created iconic portraits and photographed covers and campaigns for many influential publications and fashion houses.
 In 2003, he said: "I have no formal qualifications, just the school of life.
 I learned most by just taking pictures; a lot of pictures.
 I've made plenty of mistakes, but it's often from your mistakes that you learn most.
 Being a photographer is like being an athlete.
 You must practice every day."

 Demarchelier has photographed numerous models and celebrities like Madonna, Christy Turlington, and Cindy Crawford.
-He became so successful that he was requested to be the personal photographer of Princess Diana.
-He was the first non-British photographer to document the royal family.
+He became so successful that he was requested to be the personal photographer of Princess Diana and was the first non-British photographer to document the royal family.
 In 1992 Demarchelier began his collaboration with Editor-in-Chief Liz Tilberis and Creative Director Fabien Baron at Harper’s Bazaar magazine.
 The next year, the magazine won the prestigious National Magazine Award for Outstanding Achievement in Photography.
 His work has been shown in Musee des Beaux-Arts Paris and the Italian Museum of Modern Art in Milan.
 He is very active today and he continues to develop his prolific career.
-Demarchelier now divides his time between his family homes in Manhattan and St. Barts with his wife Mia, and their sons, Gustaf, Arthur, and Victor.